pierpaolo28/pierpaolo28.github.io/_posts/2021-02-13-Creating-Online-Data-Driven-Presentations.md

       </body>
     </html>

-Additionally, it is also possible to create the slides in Markdown instead of using HTML and Javascript, by instantiating a slide using the following format.
+Additionally, it is also possible to create the slides in Markdown instead of using HTML and Javascript, by instantiating a slide using the following format and importing the plugin.

     <section data-markdown>
       <textarea data-template>